 "We will have to see what happens in terms of the knocks and bumps we have got."

 Wales came into this autumn campaign without injured British and Irish Lions duo Roberts and Alex Cuthbert.

-Gatland lost centre Davies (chest) and prop Jones (calf) in the 15-24 defeat to South Africa, while debutant centre Allen has been ruled out with a dislocated shoulder picked up in the win against Argentina.
+Gatland lost centre Davies (chest) and prop Jones (calf) in the while debutant centre Allen has been ruled out with a dislocated shoulder picked up in the win against Argentina.